lindsaymurphy4/course_advanced_dbt/README.md

 #### Part 4: Install dbt inside of a virtual environment
 We'll go over virtual environments in more detail during week 1, but for now, you can follow these instructions to get dbt installed:
-- In the terminal, run `cd /workspace/` to navigate to the workspace directory of Gitpod (important: this ensures the virtual environment will be retained across Gitpod sessions)
+- Ensure you're in the root directory of the repo (/workspace/course_advanced_dbt)
-- Run `touch Pipfile` to create the Pipfile
+- Run touch Pipfile to create a blank Pipfile (this should not have a file extension)
-- Run `open Pipfile` to open the file you just created
+- Run open Pipfile.
+This will open the blank file in the editor window.

-Copy and paste the following into the Pipfile:
+- Copy and paste the following into the Pipfile:

 ```
 [[source]]